RainbowPangolin/kritapotterswheel/README.md

 ## Known issues

 - My lines are jittery!
-  - Due to the way the plugin currently works (using Krita's inbuilt rotation system to rotate a tiny amount every few milliseconds), this is unavoidable. **Use the brush stabilizer to smooth out the lines.** I'm working on a solution to make raw inputs nicer, but it will take time.
+  - Due to the way the plugin currently works (using Krita's inbuilt rotation system to rotate a tiny amount every few milliseconds), this is unavoidable. **Use the brush stabilizer to smooth out the lines.** Unfortunately, this introduces noticable input delay due to how the stabilizer works.
+I'm working on a solution to make raw inputs nicer, but it will take time.

 ## Misc